Montivagant/Wonderworks/README.md

 - **Cannot delete category**: You cannot delete a category that has products assigned.
 Reassign or delete products first.
 - **API errors**: All errors are surfaced with specific messages.
 If you see a generic error, check the browser console and server logs for details.
 - **Prisma issues**: Ensure your database is migrated and seeded.
 Use Prisma Studio to inspect data.
+- **Cannot exit modal**: All modals now have an "Okay" button and support ESC to close.

 ## Accessibility & UX
 - All text uses high-contrast, semantic colors.
 - All forms have required field indicators and validation.
 - No UI elements appear clickable unless they are actionable.
 - All error states are clear and actionable.
+- All forms have password visibility toggles for better usability.
+- All modals are accessible and can be closed with a button or ESC key.

 ## Contributing
 - Follow the design system and UI kit for all new components.